 Study Cell Service Options

-"If you plan on taking your phone abroad, make sure you know your international roaming rates," said Benjamin Glaser, an editor with the online deal site DealNews.
-"T-Mobile and Sprint offer free international roaming, but restrict data speeds unless you pay more.
-AT&T and Verizon both offer affordable international 'day passes.'"
+“If you plan on taking your phone abroad, make sure you know your international roaming rates,” said Benjamin Glaser, former editor with the online deal site DealNews.

 Glaser said that travelers with unlocked GSM phones (Global System for Mobile Communication) can often get local SIM cards overseas, since most phone networks outside the U.S. and Russia rely on GSM technology.
 And for locales with easy access to WiFi, downloading apps like Skype and WhatsApp can provide the most economical option for communicating with friends and family back home.